infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_dns_view.md

 # DNS View Data Source

-Use the `infoblox_dns_view` data source to retrieve the following information for list of DNS Views if any, which are managed by a NIOS server:
+Use the `infoblox_dns_view` data source to retrieve the following information for a DNS View if any, which is managed by a NIOS server:

 * `name`: The name of th DNS View.
 Example: `custom_dnsview`.
 * `network_view`: The name of the network view object associated with this DNS view.
 Example: `nondefault_netview`.